Skip to content

 Title Bar Panel identifier and move handle Drag to move

-Settings Configure panel Click gear icon
+Settings Configure panel Click pencil icon

 Menu Additional options Click ⋮ for menu